scotthosking/scott-hosking.github.io/index.md

 **2021/03** - Presented at the [AI UK](https://www.turing.ac.uk/ai-uk) 2021 showcase event

-**2021/02** - Became Principal Investigator (PI) to a new multi-institution research programme, _"Environmental models: Bridging the spatial scales, from surface sensors to satellite sensors"_
+**2021/02** - Became Principal Investigator (PI) to a multi-institution research programme, [Environmental monitoring: blending satellite and surface data](https://www.turing.ac.uk/research/research-projects/environmental-monitoring-blending-satellite-and-surface-data)

 **2020/10** - Joined the Steering Committee for the [Environment and Sustainability Interest Group](https://www.turing.ac.uk/research/interest-groups/environment-and-sustainability), The Alan Turing Institute

 **2020/09** - Promotion, ~equivalent to Reader/Associate Professor

-**2020/06** - Joined the Steering Committee for the [Alan Turing Institute-UK Met Office operational alliance](https://www.metoffice.gov.uk/about-us/press-office/news/corporate/2020/alan-turing-institute)
+**2020/06** - Joined the Steering Committee for [The Alan Turing Institute-UK Met Office operational alliance](https://www.metoffice.gov.uk/about-us/press-office/news/corporate/2020/alan-turing-institute)

 **2020/04** - Seconded to [The Alan Turing Institute](https://www.turing.ac.uk/) to lead the Environmental Theme under the [Data Science for Science programme](https://www.turing.ac.uk/research/research-programmes/data-science-science)

-**2020/04** - Appointed BAS Science Group Leader, _"AI for Climate Science"_
+**2020/04** - Appointed BAS Science Group Leader, "AI for Climate Science"

 **2019/09** - Started new role as Co-Director for the UKRI Centre for Doctoral Training in the [Application of AI to the study of Environmental Risks](https://ai4er-cdt.esc.cam.ac.uk/) (AI4ER), led by University of Cambridge and BAS